What happens to your savings will depend on your situation. Are you living together? Are you married?

 Got urgent expenses?
 Get a temporary overdraft of up to 1,250 euros with a KBC Budget Facility.

-Questions on payments, cards and your card reader in KBC Touch
+Questions about online banking and security in KBC Touch